 Printing and Saving Reports: To print your report, select “Download as PDF” and then print from the PDF.
 If you select “Print” from the toolbar, you will have to print each page separately, one at a time.
 You can also save the PDF file on your computer for future use.
 You can also download the report as a CSV (Comma separated values) file.
 The CSV file can then be opened, using a spreadsheet program.

 New Search: When you have completed looking at the nutrients in one food, you can return to the results of the search you just performed by clicking on the box “Return to Food List”.
-If you want to perform a completely new search, click on the box “Foods List.”
+If you want to perform a completely new search, click on the “Foods Search” menu or the "Try a New Search" link which appears beneath the search input box.

 Ground Beef Calculator: This program allows you to view nutrient information tailored to any fat or lean percentage within certain ranges, either for raw meat or meat cooked in a particular way.
 The user may find slight differences in the nutrient values generated by the ground beef calculator and those presented in SR for the same product.
 These differences are due to rounding, resulting from differences in the number of decimal places used by each system, and the complexity of the equations.